Home Blog Best Time to Visit Guyana

 November

 Rainfall increases as the second rainy season begins.
+Diwali (November 8) lights up Georgetown and towns across Guyana with oil lamps and festivities.
+Giant river otters remain visible.
 Can still travel but expect wet conditions.
-Wildlife remains active.
 Good for visitors seeking solitude and lower prices.

 December

 Heavy rainfall typical, especially early in the month.
 Rains often taper toward late December.
-Christmas season brings festive atmosphere to Georgetown.
+Christmas (December 25) brings festive atmosphere to Georgetown with markets and carol singing.
 Waterfalls are magnificent but access may be limited.

 Best Time for Specific Activities